ParmEd/ParmEd/doc/readwrite.rst

 * ``write_anisou`` -- If ``True``, print anistropic B-factors for the various atoms (either as a separate CIF section or as ``ANISOU`` records in a PDB file).
 Default is ``False``
+* ``standard_resnames`` -- If ``True``, residue names will be regularlized from common alternatives back to the PDB standard.
+For example, ASH and GLH will be translated to ASP and GLU, respectively, as they often refer to different protomers of aspartate and glutamate.
 * ``vmd`` -- If ``True``, write a VMD-style PSF file.
 This is very similar to XPLOR format PSF files.
 Default is ``False``.
 * ``combine`` -- Can be ``None`` to combine no molecules when writing a GROMACS